DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Theoretical Properties

 \end{assumption}

-\begin{remark} Each node $X_i \in \mathbb{R}$, so (A2) is assumed in the univariate case.
+\begin{remark} Each node $X_t \in \mathbb{R}$, so (A2) is assumed in the univariate case.
 It is automatically satisfied under additive SCMs, i.e., $X_t = f^*(X_{t-}, X_{\text{pa},t-}) + U_t$.
 Under certain identifiability conditions, it also holds for non-linear models \citep{zhang2012identifiability,strobl2023identifying}.
-Our theoretical results apply only to monotone SCM settings.
+Under (A2), for any fixed $(X_{t-}, X_{\mathrm{pa},t-})$, the map $u \mapsto f(X_{t-}, X_{\mathrm{pa},t-}, u)$ is a bijection on the support of $U_t$.
 One may notice that (A1)–(A2) mirror those in Bijective Generation Mechanisms (BGM) \citep{nasr2023counterfactual}, which establish model-agnostic identifiability with an additional assumption on distribution matching.
-In contrast, our Corollary~\ref{cor:cf} provides model-specific, pointwise recovery for our CNF under (A1)–(A3) without requiring distribution matching; see Appendix~\ref{app:bgm-comparison}.
+In contrast, our Corollary~\ref{cor:cf} provides model-specific, pointwise recovery for our CNF under (A1)–(A3) without requiring distribution matching; see Appendix~\ref{comparisons to BGM}.